g-w1/work/README.md

 ## Configuration:

-You will find a `worktodo.toml` file in `~/.config/worktodo/` (I think it will be on `Library/Application\ Support` on macos because that is the default config location) this is the method of configuration.
+You will find a `worktodo.toml` file in `~/.config/worktodo/` (I think it will be on `Library/Preferences/rs.worktodo/worktodo.toml` on macos because that is the default config location) this is the method of configuration.
 The settings are self explanatory.
 The config file will be auto generated on the first use of work.

 `~/.config/worktodo/worktodo.toml`